GoogleChrome/ip-protection/Masked-Domain-List.md

 beamvolcano.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 beancontrol.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 bedsberry.com                                    | Admiral                                                        | Entire Domain Blocked
-beginnerpancake.com                              | Admiral                                                        | Entire Domain Blocked
+beginnerpancake.com                              | Admiral                                                        | Not Impacted By Script Blocking
 berserkhydrant.com                               | Admiral                                                        | Not Impacted By Script Blocking
 bespokesandals.com                               | Admiral                                                        | Not Impacted By Script Blocking
 bestboundary.com                                 | Admiral                                                        | Not Impacted By Script Blocking